OT, PT, SLP, educators, music therapists, play therapists, parents and interested others

 4. Recognize the importance of multidimensional treatment and how to implement it.

 The participant must complete the course in its entirety.
-Following the passing score of 80% on the post-course quiz, the participant will be sent a course completion certificate that can be downloaded or printed.
+Following the passing score of 80% on the post-course quiz, the participant will be immediately issued a course completion certificate that can be downloaded or printed.